TomasCCPinto/BD-Project/README.md

 # User Manual
+before starting -> run the script test.py to encript the first users passwords

+to run the project -> python3 main.py

 ## Users Loggin
 **Description**: User authentication with username and password.
 It was created a superadmin to register other admins and sellers.